 - What is the relative involvement of state and trait variables in threat processing?

-- What are the neural and genetic correlates of cognitive biases in anxious individuals?
+- What are the neural correlates of cognitive biases in anxious individuals?

 - What are the effects of acute stress and trauma on threat processing?